polyaxon/polyaxon/site/docs/core/quick-start/iterate.md

 ## Start experiments

-We will interactively run some experiments inside the notebook:
+We will programmatically run some experiments inside the notebook:

 ```python
 from polyaxon.polytune.search_managers.grid_search.manager import GridSearchManager